Director Cheatle Resigns And State Police Testimony

 We're not lead, baby.

-Translation, we're not the lead agents.
+We're not the lead agency.

-Uh to my knowledge, local law enforcement did what their responsibilities and directions were.
+To my knowledge, local law enforcement did what their responsibilities and directions were.

 The United States Secret Service established and managed the primary command post.